helidon-io/helidon/docs/mp/metrics/metrics.md

 }
 ```

 By default, Helidon formats time values contained in JSON output as seconds.
-You can change this behavior [as described below](#controlling-json-timer-output).
+You can change this behavior [as described below][as-described-below].

 ##### Understanding the JSON Metrics Metadata Format